Stellarator island divertor shape optimization for reduced peak heat fluxes: Methods

 \section{Methods}

 The divertor-making algorithm described below creates an island divertor made up of straight segments at constant $\phi$.
 The divertor geometry has curvature as these straight segments will vary in orientation as $\phi$ changes.
 In the toroidal direction, the divertor has a V-shape, where the tip of the V is closest to the core plasma.
+A cartoon image of this is shown in Fig.~\ref{fig:cartoon_divertor}.
 The rest of the divertor plates slope away from the core towards the confinement vessel wall.
-A cartoon image of this is shown in Fig.~\ref{fig:cartoon_divertor}.
 This orientation is chosen to minimize divertor self-shadowing, which is an inefficient usage of the divertor plate, and to avoid creating local regions along the divertor only accessible to the plasma via cross-field transport, called target shadow regions \cite{feng_understanding_2021}.